Are you thinking of purchasing a panther chameleon but aren’t sure it will be a good fit in your home?

 Do you want to make sure you have the room to house a chameleon?

 If you are interested in becoming a panther chameleon owner, you might ask:

 Male panther chameleons will grow between 12″ and 18″ inches once they reach maturity, while females will be slightly smaller, reaching 10″ to 14″ inches as adults.

 Keep reading this article for more information about the size of a mature panther chameleon.

 Size Of Panther Chameleons

 Panther chameleons are a popular species of chameleon taken in as pets.

-Male panther chameleons will grow to be larger than their female counterparts reaching sizes of between 12″ and 18″ inches.
+Male panther chameleons will grow larger than their female counterparts, reaching sizes between 12″ and 18″ inches.

-There have been some cases of male panther chameleons growing up to 22″ inches, but this is not typical.
+Some male panther chameleons have been growing up to 22″ inches, but this is not typical.